-

 Who developed the master plan that is guiding this process?

-A variety of stakeholders have worked together on the master plan, including teachers, students, parents, district leadership, high school leadership, business and community leaders and representatives of postsecondary institutions.
+A variety of stakeholders have worked together on the master plan, including teachers, students, parents, district leadership, high school leadership, business and community leaders and representatives of colleges and trade schools.

 -